dasenath/Alcohol-Consumption-Analysis/README.md

 **Key highlights:**

-Reduced overfitting and improved the precision of alcohol 'Used Yesterday' class as presented in Figure 1 and 2.
+Reduced overfitting and improved the precision of alcohol 'Used Yesterday' class as presented in Figures 1 and 2.
 The project began with an emphasis on balancing the minority class samples or weight and this can be backed by SVM’s results; however, there was a shift in the notion.
 NNs, on the other hand, gave better results when not balanced.
 From this behavior, it can be inferred that it is not necessary to balance the datasets always, but the need for balancing is model-dependent.
 Balancing of data is not required when the minority class has enough samples that allow the model to identify patterns.

 **_Issue 1:_**